People With Higher Optimism More Likely To Live exceptionally Long Lives - UrduPoint

 New research finds that individuals with higher optimism tend to live longer and also have greater odds of living 85 years and more

-Islamabad (UrduPoint / Pakistan Point News / Online - 28th August, 2019) New research finds that individuals with higher optimism tend to live longer and also have greater odds of living 85 years and more.A recent PNAS paper describes how the researchers assessed the link between higher optimism and longer lifespan, with a particular focus on the chances of reaching "exceptional longevity."More recently, however, scientists have become interested in the role of nonbiological factors."While research has identified many risk factors for diseases and premature death," says first and corresponding author Lewina O.
+Islamabad (UrduPoint / Pakistan Point News / Online - 30th August, 2019) New research finds that individuals with higher optimism tend to live longer and also have greater odds of living 85 years and more.Optimism may boost longevity, new research finds.A recent PNAS paper describes how the researchers assessed the link between higher optimism and longer lifespan, with a particular focus on the chances of reaching "exceptional longevity."The team carried out the study because most research on exceptional longevity has tended to focus on the effect of "biomedical factors."More recently, however, scientists have become interested in the role of nonbiological factors."While research has identified many risk factors for diseases and premature death," says first and corresponding author Lewina O.

 Both of these behaviors can lengthen lifespan.Another factor that scientists have linked to higher optimism is the ability to regulate emotions more effectively.
-People who can do this recover from stressors more quickly.
+People who can do this recover from stressors more quickly."Considering psychosocial pathways, more optimistic individuals may experience less extreme emotional reactivity to, and faster recovery from, acute stressors," write the authors."Together with other work," they propose, "our findings suggest optimism serves as a psychological resource that promotes health and longevity."Approaches that boost psychological resources would be a departure from the mainstream methods that often seek to reduce "or repair psychological deficits."Some studies have shown that relatively short interventions can help people raise their level of optimism.

+These studies have looked at a range of interventions, including meditation, brief exercises that involve writing things down, and intensive cognitive behavioral therapy (CBT).The authors conclude that there is a need for further research that addresses the longer term effects of such interventions.Could the resulting improvements in optimism lead to lasting changes in health behavior?"We hope that our findings will inspire further research on interventions to enhance positive health assets that may improve the public's health with aging."